MicrosoftDocs/azure-dev-docs/articles/python/get-started-app-chat-evaulations.md

 ---

-## Generate ground truth data

-In order to evaluate new answers, they must be compared to "ground truth" answers: the ideal answer for a particular question.

-Generate questions and answers from documents stored in Azure AI Search.
+## Prepare environment values and configuration information

+Update the environment values and configuration information with the information you gathered during [Prerequisites](#prerequisites) for the evaluations app.

-1. Create a `.env` file at the root of the **ai-rag-chat-evaluator** folder.
+1. Copy the existing `.env.sample` file at the root of the **ai-rag-chat-evaluator** folder into a new `.env` file.
-1. Fill in the values for your Azure AI Search instance:
+1. Edit the values for your Azure AI Search instance, which you gathered in the [prerequisites](#prerequisites) section. :

     ```shell
     AZURE_SEARCH_SERVICE="<service-name>"